Digital Services

 Organizations of all types struggle with the organization, retrieval, and analysis of information, the types of technology needed in this ever-expanding environment, how to best interact with users, and how to ensure privacy and cybersecurity.

 There is a close relationship between the Digital Services and the Emerging Technologies pathways.
-The Digital Services pathway focuses on the technical and usability aspects of building digital platforms for users.
-The Emerging Technologies: Issues and Trends pathway focuses on the user experience now and in the future.
+The Digital Services pathway focuses on the technical and usability aspects of building timely and relevant digital platforms for users.
+The Emerging Technologies: Issues and Trends pathway focuses on improving the user experience now and in the future.
 Students might want to consider classes from both pathways and also explore the options in the Web Programming and Information Architecture pathway.

 A person working in this environment must also be able to understand and deal with issues regarding big data analytics and management, cybersecurity, data communication, and privacy.